-A legal concept called "charging order protection" is something you can take advantage of.
+One thing you can take advantage of is a legal concept called "charging order protection."
 Your advisors probably haven't ever explained it or given you the steps you need to follow to take advantage of it.
-But, it will double your asset protection. ebook will first overview general asset protection
+But it will double your asset protection.

+This ebook will first overview general asset protec-

-"business entities" to beef up There are lots of ways a business entity (LLC, corporation, or limited partnership) can give you asset protection that can't be provided any other way.
+tion techniques and how you can use "business entities" to beef up your asset protection.
+There are lots of ways a business entity (LLC, corporation, or limited partnership) can give you asset protection that can't be provided any other way.
 Understanding what you can do with a business entity will help set the stage for charging order protection.
-Then we'll get deep into the ways you can use charging order
+Then we'll get deep into the ways you can use charging order protection.